Trial advocacy: Advanced trial strategy

-The means of organizing the case to maximize the combined impact of every element, and to overwhelm or outmaneuver the opposing counsel while presenting a clear, decisive argument to the jury (or judge, in the case of bench trials).
+The means of organizing a case to maximize the combined impact of every element and to overwhelm or outmaneuver the opposing counsel while presenting a clear, decisive argument to the jury (or judge, in the case of bench trials).

 Advanced strategic skills, based upon psychology and military maneuver philosophy, are generally learned outside the classroom, as few law schools teach them.
 In fact, academics have criticized advanced strategic techniques for tipping verdicts through means unrelated to the merits of the case.
-For example, these techniques may be used to cause an advocate unfamiliar with them to take actions that unwittingly undermine his client's interests.
-There is particular concern regarding the use of advanced strategic techniques by prosecutors, who already wield the substantial power of the State against often poorly resourced defendants.
+For example, these techniques may cause an unfamiliar advocate to take actions that unwittingly undermine his client's interests.
+There is particular concern regarding the use of advanced strategic techniques by prosecutors, who already wield the substantial power of the state against often poorly resourced defendants.

 The counterargument is that strategy can correct already-existing imbalances in the justice system, such as when inexperienced advocates must face highly experienced ones, when small firms oppose large ones, and when poor clients must litigate their rights against wealthy ones.
-Under the current system, without a well-developed strategy, a small firm with a poor client stands almost no chance of success against a large firm with its greater resources, regardless of the merits of the case.
+Under the current system, without a well-developed strategy, a small firm with an impoverished client stands almost no chance of success against a large firm with more significant resources, regardless of the case's merits.